AdobeDocs/workfront.nl-NL/help/quicksilver/manage-work/projects/create-projects/create-project.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE:this is linked from the UI from the Projects global nav section in classic.
 Do not change/ remove)</p>
 -->

-Projecten vormen een grote hoeveelheid werk die in Adobe Workfront moet worden verricht.
+Projecten vormen een groot deel van het werk dat in Adobe Workfront moet worden verricht.

 ## Toegangsvereisten